cypherics/stitchNsplit/README.md

 After a Split Operation is performed, one might require to stitch the images back up, that could be achieved easily by calling the <code>stitch_image</code> method

-While Performing Stitch if the code encounters any overlapping images, it merges them out seamlessly, without hampering the pixel information
+While Performing Stitch if the code encounters an overlapping window, it merges it out seamlessly, without hampering the pixel information and image dimension

-For any given image it could be stitched to a new image by just providing either win number or the window.
+Every Split image can be associated to the original image by looking at either the window number or the window itself.

 *_Using stitchNsplit together_:*
 ```python